igor-elovikov/hipie/help/verbifier.md

 Hit *Rebuild* button to rebuild function source.

-*Note*: Currently it passes tuples as an individual components
+*Note*: Currently it passes tuples to function as an individual components